Which Statement Summarizes the Process of Ovulation

 If you're trying to conceive or just want to understand your cycle better, here are methods that actually work:

 Basal body temperature tracking involves taking your temperature at the same time every morning before getting up.
 After ovulation, progesterone causes a slight rise in temperature (about 0.4 to 1 degree Fahrenheit).
-This method requires consistency and works best after several months of tracking to see a pattern Not complicated — just consistent..
+This method requires consistency and works best after several months of tracking to see a pattern And that's really what it comes down to..

 Ovulation predictor kits detect the LH surge in urine.
 These are widely available and can predict ovulation 12 to 36 hours in advance.
 They're most useful when used alongside other tracking methods.